Skip to main content

 / Why I wrote 'Pocket Winners'

-A few years ago, after finishing one of those projects, two people said something that stayed with me: “You should write this down.”
-I assumed they were being polite, but I started anyway.
+A few years ago, after finishing one of those projects, two team members – independently from each other – told me something that stayed with me: “We learned a lot.
+You should write this down.”
+I assumed they were being polite, but after some thought, I started anyway.
+I noticed that I feel rewarded both when I build stuff or when I help people build it.

 There's a persistent myth that high-performing app teams are magical accidents – a rare mix of brilliant individuals that somehow just works.
 I don't believe that.
 In my experience, great teams emerge when the conditions are right: when talent is trusted, clarity beats noise, communication thrives, and people are genuinely enabled to do their best work.

 Get that right, and you unlock something rare: speed and quality, ambition and focus, high standards and happy teams.
+Add unique mobile behaviours, and you get a highly powerful mix.

 Pocket Winners is my attempt to capture that winning mindset.
 It's shaped by years of working with exceptional people who challenged me, corrected me, and consistently raised the bar.
 Many of the ideas in this book aren't mine alone – they're the product of teams who simply refused to build average things.